spuder/OpenSpool/README.md

 ### LED is solid white
 OpenSpool has succesfully joined the wifi network and is ready to scan for RFID tags

+### NFC Tags aren't reading reliably

+If using the red NP5332 reader (smaller model), it detects tags best on the corners of the antenna.

+If using the blue NP532 reader (larger model), it detects tags best directly in the center of the antenna.

 ### Advanced Troubleshooting